A Healthy and Happy Mom Is a Better Mom

 2. Snack Smartly.
 Cut up veggies (celery, bell peppers, cucumbers, etc.) and fruits in advance and place in individual Ziploc bags in the refrigerator so you can grab an easy, healthy snack when you’re on the go.
 Healthy snacks and mini meals throughout the day are a great way to keep energy levels high.

 3. Eat right.
-Avoid highly processed and fast foods, stay away from excess sugar and focus on a healthy diet comprised of wholesome fresh foods.
-Increase your consumption of vegetables, fruits, and whole grains and, eat organic if possible.
+Avoid highly processed and fast foods, stay away from excess sugar, and focus on a healthy diet comprised of wholesome fresh foods.
+Increase your consumption of vegetables, fruits, and whole grains and, if possible, eat organic.

 5. Exercise.
 Don’t let your workout get pushed off.
 Schedule your exercise just like you would an important work meeting or a parent-teacher conference.
 Try scheduling your exercise at the same time every day either first thing in the morning or in the evening when you have the most time.